 Table of Contents

 Oklahoma's In Home Assistance is less a formal program and more a collection of services that are provided at no cost to elderly, needy state residents.
-These services are administered by the Oklahoma Department of Human Services’ Aging Services Division and provided locally by a network of 11 Area Agencies on Aging.
 Actual services may vary by locality, but generally include supports that are intended to help an elderly individual remain living in their home.
 These services may include personal care, assistance with house and yard work, and minor home repairs.